Bamabi/Sample-Contacts-Manager-with-Angular/README.md

 > });
 $scope/service objects are replaced when you js is 'minified' !! use ng-annoate !!

-else use this method for injection :
+else use this "best way" method for injection :
 > var Text = function(a, b) {
 > };
 > Test.$inject = ['$scope', 'service'];